jmmadson/Pandas_Challenge/README.md

 ### School Level Impact
-* At the school summary level for Thomas High School - we saw a slight decrease in the same areas as thes district saw, lower average math score, average percent passing math, average percent passing reading and % overall passing as shown below.
+* At the school summary level for Thomas High School - we saw a slight decrease in the same areas as the district saw, lower average math score, average percent passing math, average percent passing reading and % overall passing as shown below.

 <br>